Video game development: Production

-Production is the main stage of development, when assets and source code for the game are produced.
+Production is the main stage of development when assets and source code for the game are produced.

 Mainstream production is usually defined as the period of time when the project is fully staffed.
 Programmers write new source code, artists develop game assets, such as, sprites or 3D models.
 Sound engineers develop sound effects and composers develop music for the game.
 Level designers create levels, and writers write dialogue for cutscenes and NPCs.
 Game designers continue to develop the game's design throughout production.

 Design

 Game design is an essential and collaborative process of designing the content and rules of a game, requiring artistic and technical competence as well as writing skills.
-Creativity and an open mind is vital for the completion of a successful video game.
+Creativity and an open mind are vital for the completion of a successful video game.

 During development, the game designer implements and modifies the game design to reflect the current vision of the game.
 Features and levels are often removed or added.
 The art treatment may evolve and the backstory may change.
 A new platform may be targeted as well as a new demographic.
 All these changes need to be documented and disseminated to the rest of the team.
 Most changes occur as updates to the design document.